harrisb002/Forum/Prisma/README.md

 #### General Notes

 - Any capilization of table names need to be in quotes or else it wont be recognized, wierd I know....
-- Anytime you create a new schema, you must create a new client! using `npx prisma generate`
+- Anytime you create a new schema, you must create a new client!
+Using `npx prisma generate`